-Causes: It is caused mainly by enteroviruses, although mumps, measles and chicken pox viruses are also found to be responsible.
+It is caused mainly by enteroviruses, although mumps, measles and chickenpox viruses are also found to be responsible.
 Even viruses that are spread through mosquitos can spread the disease.

-Symptoms and cure: Viral Meningitis symptoms include headache, stiff neck and fever and it is often seen that patients get cured on their own, without any particular treatment.
-In certain cases, doctors prescribe antiviral medicines, after considering a patient’s age and general health.
+Viral Meningitis symptoms include headache, stiff neck and fever and it is often seen that patients get cured on their own, without any particular treatment.
+In certain cases, doctors prescribe antiviral medicines, after considering a patients age and general health.

-Prevention: Wash your hands thoroughly with medicated hand wash after using toilets and changing diapers.
-Avoid direct body contact with affected persons and get vaccinated againts diseases like mumps, measles, chicken pox and rubella.
+Wash your hands thoroughly with medicated hand wash after using toilets and changing diapers.
+Avoid direct body contact with affected persons and get vaccinated against diseases like mumps, measles, chickenpox and rubella.

-Bacterial Menigitis can cause severe complications including brain damage and loss of hearing.
+Bacterial Meningitis can cause severe complications including brain damage and loss of hearing.
 It is potentially life-threatening if proper treatment is not given at the right time.
 Visit your local private GP practices in London or consult with your doctor before diagnose viral meningitis.

-Causes: This type of the disease is caused by certain bacteria, like Haemophilus influenza, Streptococcus pneumoniae and Neisseria meningitides.
+This type of disease is caused by certain bacteria, like Haemophilus influenza, Streptococcus pneumonia and Neisseria meningitides.
 The disease caused by Haemophilus influenza is also known as Type B Meningitis.
 Cases of bacterial Meningitis spread from affected individuals, through sneezing, coughing, mouth-to-mouth kissing and oral resurrection.
-The bacteria get into the blood stream of a normal person and gradually reach the brain and the spinal cord.
+The bacteria get into the bloodstream of a normal person and gradually reach the brain and the spinal cord.

-Cure and prevention: Proper dosage of antibiotics can cure the problem but, as already mentioned earlier, medication should start without much delay.
+Proper dosage of antibiotics can cure the problem but, as already mentioned earlier, the medication should start without much delay.
 Meningococcal vaccines are the best preventive measure to it.

-Fungal Meningitis: Such cases are rarely found in the UK these days.
+Such cases are rarely found in the UK these days.
 It is mainly caused by breathing in fungal spores from bird and bat droppings.
-People with weak immune system are at high risk developing the disease.
+People with weak immune systems are at high risk of developing the disease.

-Parasitic Meningitis: A parasite, Naegleria fowleri, is the culprit behind this disease.
+A parasite, Naegleria fowleri, is the culprit behind this disease.
 A patient develops a serious infection in the brain, which progresses very fast.
-These cases are rarely found, but can be fatal.
+These cases are rarely found but can be fatal.

-Symptoms: The symptoms are almost the same as mentioned above.
+The symptoms are almost the same as mentioned above.
 Moreover, complexities like confusion, hallucination, seizures and balance loss may develop.
-The parasite causing the disease dwell in fresh water, as in lakes, hot springs and rivers.
-They enter the brain through the nose and affects the brain tissues.
+The parasite causing the disease to dwell in freshwater, as in lakes, hot springs and rivers.
+They enter the brain through the nose and affect the brain tissues.
 Unlike the other types of the disease, this one does not spread through contamination from affected patients.

-Non infectious Meningitis: It occurs as side-effect of cancer, a injury in the head and even from certain medications.
+Noninfectious Meningitis: It occurs as a side-effect of cancer, an injury in the head and even from certain medications.